Background

 The Miyawaki method involves the randomized planting of small saplings of various indigenous shrubs and trees (grown from local, regionally adapted seeds) in very close proximity together, where no two trees or shrubs of the same height are planted side by side.

-This complex layering ensures that the trees are able to grow to their ideal sizes without directly competing with a neighboring tree of the same height, while at the same time, maximizing every bit of space in the forest.
+This complex layering ensures that the trees are able to grow to their ideal sizes without initially competing with a neighboring tree of the same height, while at the same time, maximizing every bit of space in the forest.
+Over time, as the trees mature, natural thinning does occur, with stronger trees outcompeting the weaker ones.

-Because of their potential to create major impacts in minor spaces, even spaces as small as 10’ x 10’, people around the globe are using this method to restore nature in both urban and rural areas.
-There are excellent examples of successful micro forests in Japan, India, Europe, and the USA.
+Because of their potential to create major impacts in minor spaces, even spaces as small as 12’ x 12’, people around the globe are using this method to restore nature in both urban and rural areas.

 Temperate and tropical climates with higher rainfall naturally lend themselves to this method, but it is now being tested in drier and harsher Mediterranean climates as well.

-See domestic and international examples of micro forests at SUGi Project.
+See domestic and international examples of Miyawaki forests at SUGi Project.

 Painting of Planet Earth with North America and part of South America.